Publish to Power BI from Microsoft Excel

-With Excel 2016, you can publish your Excel workbooks right to your Power BI site, where you can create highly interactive reports and dashboards based on your workbook’s data.
+With Microsoft Excel 2016 and later, you can publish your Excel workbooks directly to your Power BI workspace, where you can create highly interactive reports and dashboards based on your workbook’s data.
 You can then share your insights with others in your organization.

-- The account you use to sign in to Office, OneDrive for Business, and Power BI must be the same account.
+- The account you use to sign in to Office, OneDrive for Business (if using workbooks saved there), and Power BI must be the same account.

 - You cannot publish encrypted or password protected workbooks, or workbooks with Information Protection Management.